durcij/comics-club/_posts/2020-10-09-involvement-fair.md

 - Clerical
 ---

 Thank you for taking some time to stop by our website!
-There are details on our club goings-on in our [About](https://comicsclub.netlify.app/about.html) page, and information on our current board in the [Officers and More](https://comicsclub.netlify.app/officers.html) page!
+There are details on our club goings-on in our [About](https://comicsclub.netlify.app/about.html) page, and information on our current board in the [Officers+](https://comicsclub.netlify.app/officers.html) page!

 If you haven't done so already, please feel free to check out our introductory video below!